fluid-project/jira-to-11ty/src/issues/KETTLE-44.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2016-06-07T07:59:33.543-0400",
       "body": "I proceeded with everything else (including a new Gruntfile, etc.).
-I would also like to add a \"test\" script to the package.json, but get odd errors when doing so.  @@Antranig Basman, we should look at this together, it should not take more than five minutes.\n"
+I would also like to add a \"test\" script to the package.json, but get odd errors when doing so.
+Antranig Basman, we should look at this together, it should not take more than five minutes.\n"
     },
     {
       "author": "Tony Atkins [RtF]",